Fantom-Factory/afIoc/readme.md

 ## Service Scope

 Services are either created once [perApplication](http://repo.status302.com/doc/afIoc/ServiceScope#perApplication.html) (singletons) or once [perThread](http://repo.status302.com/doc/afIoc/ServiceScope#perThread.html).
 Application scoped services *must* be defined as `const`.
-If you need mutable state in your const service, try using the [ConcurrentState](http://repo.status302.com/doc/afIoc/ConcurrentState.html) class.

 (Using proxies) you can even inject a `perThread` scoped service into a `perApplication` scoped service!
 Think about it... you can inject your [http request](http://fantom.org/doc/web/WebReq.html) into any static service you desire!